Degenerative joint disease of the neck

 Degenerative joint disease (DJD) of the neck is a fairly common condition because its causes are rooted in the years of wear and tear that naturally take a toll on the vertebrae, intervertebral discs and joints of the cervical spine.
 The disease is present when the articular cartilage within facet joints (the joints between the vertebrae) has deteriorated, both due to age-related water loss and the breakdown of protein fibers.
 As cartilage wears away and raw bone rubs against bone, painful inflammation develops, stimulating osteophyte, or bone spur, formation.
 Bone spurs may compress surrounding cervical spinal nerves.
 Symptoms of weakness, throbbing and tingling can spread through the shoulders, arms and hands.
 In some cases, inflammation of the synovial capsule, which produces the lubricating agent of the spinal joints, can cause additional inflammation and/or joint deformity.

 Surgery for degenerative joint disease

 - Laminectomy – This surgery is aimed at removing vertebral bone to make space for or remove bone spurs that may have developed in the joint space.
 Osteophytes are produced by the body in a reaction to inflammation in degenerative joints.
-Spurs often cause neural compression.
+Spurs can cause neural compression.

 Is surgery my only treatment option?

 Laser Spine Institute offers a full range of minimally invasive procedures that are performed on an outpatient basis.
-Which Laser Spine Institute procedure is best for any given individual must be determined at a personal consult.
+Which Laser Spine Institute procedure is best for any given individual must be determined at a personal consultation.
 Contact Laser Spine Institute today for more information, or for a complimentary review of your MRI or CT scan.